aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 aws emr-containers start-job-run --cli-input-json file:///spark-python-in-s3-ebs-static-localdir.json
 ```

 **Observed Behavior:**
-When the job gets started the driver pod and executor pods are scheduled only on those EKS worker nodes with the label [topology.kubernetes.io/zone](http://topology.kubernetes.io/zone): <availability zone>.
-This ensures the spark job is run within a single AZ.
-If there are not enough resource within the AZ the pods will be in pending state until the Autoscaler(if configured) to kick in or more resources to be available.

-You can verify that the EBS volume created is mounted to driver pod and you can exec into the driver container to verify that the EBS volume is mounted.
-Also can verify from driver pod spec
+When the job gets started, pre provisioned EBS volume is mounted to driver pod.
+You can exec into the driver container to verify that the EBS volume is mounted.
+Also can verify from driver pod spec.

 ```
 kubectl get pod <driver pod name> -n <namespace> -o yaml --export
 ```

-### Dynamic Provisioning:
+### Dynamic Provisioning

-### EKS Admin Tasks:
+#### EKS Admin Tasks

 Create EBS Storage Class